-The objective of study is two folded.
+METHODOLOGY The objective of study is two folded.
 First, to understand the threat faced by thermal power industries in context with environment and second is to explore the corresponding challenges.
 For the purpose, six thermal power industries were selected from three states of India.
 Personal visits were made to these selected industries to collect data.
-Data were collected by interview and RESULTS AND DISCUSSION

-Findings of interview were analyzed to understand separately the threats and then challenges.
+Data were collected by interview and observation technique.
+Twelve key executives of environment management cell of industry were interviewed.
+Interview was arranged mentioning the purpose and it was purposely unstructured in order to explore and understand the prevailing situation in depth.
+Name of executives and organizations are not mentioned here because of the confidentiality reasons.
+RESULTS AND DISCUSSION Findings of interview were analyzed to understand separately the threats and then challenges.
 Threats and challenges in the context of environmental management are summarized below.

-Environmental Threats: Following are the important environmental threats.
+ENVIRONMENTAL THREATS Following are the important environmental threats.